 Also available in: 繁體中文

 Our Paris Night Bus map and guide will show you how different the city is when the sun goes down.
-The city’s iconic Haussmann buildings fade into the dim lights on the streets and the Seine river is transformed into a sea of sparkles.
 Many people, locals and travellers alike, will agree that Paris’s night scene is vibrant with so much to offer.
 Choices are infinite for restaurants, bars and clubs.
-However, what is finite are your choices of getting home, especially when it’s already past midnight.
+However, your choices of getting home are limited, especially when it’s already past midnight.
 The Paris metro terminates its service just after midnight, taxis can be very hard to come by, and ridesharing providers often surge in prices during these late night hours.
 This is where the Paris Night buses come in play.

 Most travellers are probably not aware that Paris operates different bus routes for after-hours.
 These night buses run by the RATP are called Noctilien.
 The Noctilien service is comprised of 48 buses that operate throughout the city all night long.
 The service starts from 12:30 am and terminates just about the same time as the day buses and the metro recommence their operation at 5:30 am.